MUSC Student Handbook

 A section on appropriate treatment will be included in the University Bulletin.
 Each year, this topic will be included in the agenda for the orientation of students.
 Reference to this topic will be made in the University and college student handbooks.
 A university web site containing the policy and the contact information will be available.

-Each year each Dean’s office will remind Associate Deans, department chairs and faculties of the policy.
+Each year each Dean's office will remind Associate Deans, department chairs and faculties of the policy.
 During orientation, Deans’ Offices are responsible for making available the contact information about the policy.
-The Deans’ Offices will designate a resource person whom trainees can contact for guidance about the policy.
+The Deans’ Offices will designate a resource person (faculty member) to whom trainees can contact for guidance about the policy.

 3) Health Professionals